gallexi/darray/README.md

 #### da_foreach
 `da_foreach` acts as a loop-block that forward iterates through all elements of a darray.
 In each iteration a variable with identifier `itername` will point to an element of the darray starting at its first element.

+Due to the macro implimentation of `da_foreach` the type of elements in the darray must be specified with `ELEM_TYPE` to ensure correct iterator assignment internal to `da_foreach`.
 ```C
 #define da_foreach(/* void* */darr, ELEM_TYPE, itername) \
     /* ...macro implementation */